-Upon cessation, unless the company is already in liquidation, a statement by the receiver, is required under Section 52 of the Company Law Enforcement Act 2001, to assert whether, at the date of cessation, the company was solvent.
+Upon cessation, unless the company is already in liquidation, a statement by the receiver, is required under Section 430 of the Companies Act 2014, to assert whether, at the date of cessation, the company was solvent.
 This statement is filed with the final receivers abstract.
 This statement is forwarded by the CRO to the Office of the Director of Corporate Enforcement.

 Receivers and form B2

 A receiver is not an officer of a company but instead is appointed over the relevant property of the company and accordingly has no authority to sign statutory filings with CRO on behalf of a company - for instance a B2 to change the registered office.